Deepak-0311/My-SQL--DEEPAK/README.md

 # My-SQL--DEEPAK
-This is my first repository
+This is my first GIT repository